Entry to the DW Stadium is subject to the latest ground regulations.

 The North Stand is behind the goals and for most games provides seating for supporters of the opponents; however, rugby league is a family sport and doesn’t operate a segregation policy, allowing all fans to sit together if they desire.

-The DW Stadium is a family stadium and therefore doesn’t have a specific family section, however families visiting for the first time are recommended to sit in the East Stand.
+The DW Stadium is a family stadium and therefore doesn’t have a specific family section; however, families visiting for the first time are recommended to sit in the East Stand for the best combination of view and atmosphere.

 How can I meet the players?